US soldier who crossed into North Korea 2 months ago is in American custody, US officials say

 King, who is from Wisconsin, was among about 28,000 U.S. troops stationed in South Korea as deterrence against potential aggression from North Korea.
 U.S. officials had expressed concern about King’s well-being, citing the North’s harsh treatment of some American detainees in the past.

-Unauthorized crossings across the Demilitarized Zone separating the Koreas are extremely rare.
-The few Americans who crossed into North Korea in the past include soldiers, missionaries, human rights advocates or those simply curious about one of the world's most cloistered societies.
+Both Koreas ban anyone from crossing their heavily fortified shared border without special permissions.
+The Americans who crossed into North Korea in the past include soldiers, missionaries, human rights advocates or those simply curious about one of the world's most cloistered societies.

 North Korea’s decision to release King after 71 days appears relatively quick by the country’s standards, especially considering the tensions between Washington and Pyongyang over the North’s growing nuclear weapons and missile program and the United States' expanding military exercises with South Korea.
 Some had speculated that North Korea might treat King as a propaganda asset or bargaining chip.